vtamprateep/equity-researcher-public/README.md

 You can preview the website here: http://3.14.6.185:3000/

 ## Key Features
-- **Hierarchical Navigation**: Users can drill down from market indices to individual stocks.
+- **Hierarchical Navigation**: Users can drill down from market indices to individual stocks by clicking on drill down stock cards.
 - **News Summarization**: Utilizes Cohere.ai to scrape and summarize stock news highlights with citations.
+Summary updates if last update is greater than 7 days old.
 - **Data Coverage**: Contains data on all stocks in the S&P 500.
 - **Price Visualization**: Visualizes stock price action over time.
+Can toggle time period of visualization as well as whether the graph is percent indexed or absolute price based.

 ## Challenges Faced
 - Finding and formatting data sources to seed stock information.
+- Implementing lazy load on RAG-based stock summarization to avoid hitting API too many times.
 - Setting up hosting on EC2 and automating basic CI/CD for deployment.
 - Learning and implementing security measures to protect against SQL injection.
 - Acquiring basic DevOps skills to automate CI/CD pipelines.